Methylation 101: The Process Running Behind Everything Your Body Does

 What happens when it's off

 When methylation is sluggish, things can back up.
 Homocysteine levels may rise.
 Neurotransmitter turnover can slow.
 Detox pathways may not clear efficiently.
-And you might feel it in vague ways — low energy, brain fog, mood changes — without an obvious cause.
+And you might feel it in vague ways, like low energy, brain fog, or mood changes, without an obvious cause.

 That doesn't mean something is broken.
-It means your system has specific needs.
-The right form of folate.
-Adequate B12 in a usable form.
-Maybe extra support for detox or neurotransmitter clearance.
-And knowing your genetics is what tells you where to focus.
+It means your system has specific needs: the right form of folate, adequate B12 in a usable form, maybe extra support for detox or neurotransmitter clearance.
+Knowing your genetics is what tells you where to focus.

 What your Mosaic report shows